 Jaelem Bhate is a conductor and composer whose diversity has come to define his career.
 A strong proponent of reinvention and accessibility, Jaelem works to reimagine the role of instrumental music in the 21st century.
 He was named to CBC’s hot 30 under 30 classical musicians in 2019 and continues to grow his reputation of sensitive and collaborative artistry and musicianship at home and internationally.
-In 2024, Jaelem was named the music director of the Prince Edward Island Symphony Orchestra, the ninth in the orchestra's 57 year history.
+In 2024, Jaelem was named the music director of the Prince Edward Island Symphony Orchestra, the ninth in the orchestra's history.

 Jaelem founded Symphony 21; a professional orchestra based in Vancouver producing a wide variety of collaborative and unique projects for largely new-to-orchestra audiences.
 Jaelem is the music director of the Vancouver Brass Collective in 2019 , and released the ensemble's first studio album Acoustic Alloy in 2025 under his direction.
-Recent and upcoming engagements include the symphonies of Vancouver, Winnipeg, Guelph, and Kamloops, Ensemble Obiora, and the National Academy Orchestra of Canada.
+Recent and upcoming engagements include the symphonies of Vancouver, Winnipeg, Guelph, Thunder Bay and Kamloops, Ensemble Obiora, and the National Academy Orchestra of Canada.
 He’s also served as cover conductor with the National Arts Centre Orchestra multiple times.
 An advocate for new music, he has conducted over 20 world premieres, including a studio recording of Canadian composer Katerina Gimon’s operetta ‘Did I just say that?’ with Symphony 21.

 As a composer, his works have been performed by the Vancouver and Victoria Symphonies, as well as many chamber ensembles and soloists.
 In the jazz world, he has released two albums with the Jaelem Bhate Jazz Orchestra; on the edge, and Carmen, a reimagining of Bizet’s opera for jazz ensemble. on the edge won the Julian Award for emerging Canadian jazz excellence and spent two weeks at the top of the EarShot national jazz charts.
-Recent commissions include the Canadian National Jazz Orchestra as the winner of the Hugh Fraser Composer Award, the Vertical Orchestra by Redshift Music, and a 20-minute orchestral work for Tutta Musica Orchestra on the renowned Leaflabel, nominated for a 2024 East Coast Music Award.
-Jaelem has received grants from the Canada Council for the Arts and FACTOR Canada for his compositions.

 Jaelem is an advocate for the role of music and music making in everyday life.
 As such, he is proud to be a board member of Orchestras Canada.
 He has presented at the BC Board Voice conference, and the BCMEA conference.
 As the music director of the Vancouver Brass Collective, he created an online symposium entitled 'BRASS-ENMBLY', aimed at providing education and engagement for students and the community.